-A business with employees needs to track and evaluate employee performance on a regular basis.
+A business with employees needs to track and evaluate employee performance regularly.
 Making this practice part of the business model can strengthen the company's hiring process and employee retention.
 The more you hang on and develop the same team members, the more you can cut training costs and focus on improving your productivity.
 Here are helpful performance review tips for managers to consider.

 Effective performance review requires knowledge and understanding of the components involved.
 The purpose behind the one-on-one meetings is to build trust with your team.
-You can reduce stress and anxiety by answering any questions the employee has about their work.
-Creating a sense of trust and clarity in the workplace is an effective strategy for nurturing talent and retaining staff.
+You can reduce stress and anxiety by answering any employee’s questions about their work.
+Creating a sense of confidence and clarity in the workplace is an effective strategy for nurturing talent and retaining staff.

-The meeting should give the employees recognition for their efforts and feedback about the job they are doing.
+The meeting should give the employees recognition for their efforts and feedback about their job.
 The manager can share feedback from peers and customers.
 Keeping the meeting positive is very important because the old method of intimidation doesn't work anymore.
 These days an increasing number of employees start looking for other work as soon as they feel uncomfortable about their current employer.

 Be aware that traditional performance review strategies no longer generate reliable results.
-In order for performance reviews to be effective, they must be set up as interactive conversations.
-Prior to the meeting, make sure each employee knows what to expect and what to bring.
+For performance reviews to be effective, they must be set up as interactive conversations.
+Before the meeting, make sure each employee knows what to expect and bring.
 The following performance review tips are based on modern methods used by successful managers:

 1. Have an open-door policy that allows employees to meet with you when they have issues with their jobs or the company.

 2. Make transparency part of your company policy to build an atmosphere of trust.